Spin squeezing and concurrence under Lee-Yang dephasing channels: Conclusion and discussion

 All we have discussed above are in the ferromagnetic Ising models.
 For other systems (e.g., antiferromagnetic Ising models), the Lee-Yang zeros may not lie on a unit circle.
 However, according to Eq.~\eqref{eq:Z_1}, one can employ an external field $h$ and gain all the zeros of modulus $\exp\left(-2\beta h\right)$.
-Because the zeros of coherence and the centers of all the concurrence vanishing domains are times in correspondence to the Lee-Yang zeros as the temperature approaches zero, one can gain the information about the corresponding Lee-Yang zeros by measuring the quantum coherence and concurrence.
+There is a one-to-one mapping between the zeros (centers of vanishing domains) of coherence (concurrence) and the Lee-Yang zeros as the temperature approaches zero.
+Through measuring the quantum coherence and concurrence, one can gain the information about the corresponding Lee-Yang zeros.
 With the Lee-Yang zeros determined, the partition function of an intriguing many-body system can be rebuilt and one can obtain all the properties of the system.
-Since all physical properties can be acquired, our results provide a new method to investigate in many-body physics and extend a new perspective of the relationship between the entanglement and spin squeezing in probes-bath systems.
+Since all physical properties can be acquired, our results provide a new method to investigate many-body physics and extend a new perspective of the relationship between the entanglement and spin squeezing in probes-bath systems.